spacemeshos/testnet-guide/main.md

 In the true spirit of crypto-economy, we have launched this Testnet so that anyone can verify (rather than blindly trust) the 3 main promises we make:
 1. The core technology and product work.
 2. Participants don't have to do anything after the initial setup to run a Spacemesh full node.
-3. Participants can their your computer normally while running a Spacemesh full node.
+3. Participants can use their computer normally while running a Spacemesh full node.

 ## How can I join the Spacemesh Testnet?
 Just follow the instructions in this guide.
 Let's [get started](guide/install.md)!

 ## What do I need to join the Testnet?
-To run a full p2p node, mine and to get coin awards you need `an always-on desktop computer` running Windows 10, OS X or a supported Linux distribution with at least 150 GB of free disk space (required free space is tentative and subject to change) on one of your hard drives.
+To run a full p2p node, mine and to get coin awards you need an `always-on desktop computer` running Windows 10, OS X or a supported Linux distribution with at least 150 GB of free disk space (required free space is tentative and subject to change) on one of your hard-drives.
 For more information browse the [full system requirements](requirements.md).

 ## Testnet Community Resources
 Got stuck?
 Need additional info?
 Got some cool ideas for the project?
 - Get answers and ask questions in our [Testnet Community Channel](https://discord.gg/Mf8T4Db) on Discord.
 - Get some Testnet Spacemesh Coins via our [Testnet Tap](https://discord.gg/Mf8T4Db) on Discord.
-- Get answers and ask questions in our [Testnet community forum](https://discord.gg/ASpy52C).
+- Get answers and ask questions in our [Testnet Community Forum](https://discord.gg/ASpy52C).
 - Follow [Spacemesh on Twitter](https://twitter.com/teamspacemesh).
 - Learn more about Spacemesh on [https://Spacemesh.io](https://spacemesh.io).